Light rail in North America: Light rail in Canada

 In general, Canadian cities have rates of public transit use which are two to three times as high as comparably sized U.S. cities.
 Census data for 2016 show that 12.4% of Canadians use public transit to commute to work, compared to 5.4% of Americans.
 This means that transportation planners must allow for higher passenger volumes on Canadian transit systems than American ones.

 As a result of lower government funding, Canadian cities have to recover a much higher share of their costs out of operating revenues.
 This lack of funding may explain why there is resistance to the high capital costs of rail systems and there are only a few light rail systems in Canada.

-There are a number of LRT proposals in Canada, a few of which are under construction such as in Ottawa, Toronto and Waterloo Region (Ontario).
-These are described further in the main article.
+There are a number of LRT proposals in Canada, a few of which are under construction, such as Line 1 in Ottawa, Line 5 in Toronto and Ion in Waterloo Region, Ontario.

 Calgary

-Calgary Transit claims that the Calgary CTrain network, which started operation in 1981, has the highest ridership of any modern light rail transit system in North America, carrying over 320,000 passengers per weekday.
-This is higher than the Toronto streetcar system that began operation in 1861 and is also higher than the Boston Light Rail system, which is the busiest light rail transit system in the United States.

 At present, there are 45 stations in operation along the 58.7 km CTrain light rail system.
 There are four legs in the system radiating directionally out into the suburbs from the downtown core that are connected by shared tracks along a downtown transit mall.
 They have been organized into two CTrain lines (identified as the Red Line and the Blue Line on network maps).
 The legs, as built in chronological order, are the South (1981), the Northeast (1985), the Northwest (1987), and the West (2012).
 Route 201 (Red Line) connects the South and Northwest lines; Route 202 (Blue Line) connects the Northeast and West lines.
 The two routes share most of the downtown line on the 7th Avenue South transit mall; the exception is the Downtown West – Kerby station, which serves only Route 202.
 The planned Route 203 - Green line will add about 40 km and 28 stations to the system by connecting a North leg to a Southeast leg, probably in a tunnel underneath the existing downtown transit mall.
 Construction on it is expected to start in 2017.

-In late 2015 Calgary Transit started running four-car trains to alleviate congestion as the system exceed 300,000 passengers per weekday.
+In late 2015, Calgary Transit started running four-car trains to alleviate congestion as the system exceed 300,000 passengers per weekday.
 The longer trains can carry 800 passengers per train compared to 600 on three-car trains, a 33% increase.
 This upgrade required rebuilding or relocating all 45 station platforms to accommodate the longer trains, and buying 63 new vehicles to add another car to each train.
 Trains will be lengthened as more vehicles are delivered from the manufacturer.